fkyros/fdf/README.md

 - `mlx_new_window()` creates a window and returns a pointer that identifies it on memory

+- `mlx_key_hook()` given the window pointer of mlx, a function given as a parameter can handle the key event

 - `mlx_loop()` mantains the window open until a SIGINT is sent. its always waiting for an event

+- `mlx_get_data_addr()` used to obtain window info from the system. given the issue of pixel\_put, we need this info to create mlx images. we can obtain from this function:
+	- bpp
+	- line length: how many bytes does a word of the display memory (VRAM) is long
+	- endian: how does the system manage the [order of bytes](https://en.wikipedia.org/wiki/Endianness)

+- `mlx_put_image_to_window()` displays everything from the image memory into the screen

 ### mlx images